anthony-boileau/Team-28-Polyfinance-datathon-2024/README.md

 ## AI Explainability

-Our system ensures accuracy through meticulous source tracking.
-Each text snippet in the vector database includes source metadata, and we prompt the LLM to provide precise citations, enhancing Claude 3's natural safeguards against hallucinations.
+We aim to provide assurance of accuracy through meticulous source tracking.
+Each text snippet in the vector database includes source metadata.
+The LLM is prompted to return precise citations, enhancing Claude 3's natural safeguards against hallucinations.

 While token usage optimization remains an area for improvement, our precise citation system outperforms many commercial solutions that struggle with source hallucination.